 Find Kirkland Condos quickly and easily!

 This Kirkland condos search shows active listings only.
 It is updated every 30 minutes.
-The default map shows only Kirkland condos.
-Click on the marker to see basic property information and on “Details” for more information.
+Click on the marker to see basic property information and on “Details” for more.

 Kirkland condos and Lifestyle

 Kirkland condos are located along the shores of Lake Washington and in several other neighborhoods.
 In the shadow of the much larger city of Bellevue to the south, Kirkland has remained a “town” despite an explosive growth spurt during the last two decades of the 20th century and the recent annexations.

 The over 100-year-old city includes the annexed neighborhoods of Houghton (1968) and North Rose Hill (1988) to the east and Totem Lake (1974) and South Juanita (1988) further north.
 With the additional annexation of Finn Hill, Kingsgate and North Juanita, effective June 1, 2011, the city of Kirkland has doubled in size.